 The benzophenone-2 (INCI: Benzophenone-2) : Benzophenone-2 is a broad-spectrum sunscreen that is seldom used due to suspicions of it disrupting the endocrine system and causing irritations and allergic reactions.
 This UV filter also has suspected aquatic ecotoxicity.

-The benzophenone-3 (INCI: Benzophenone-3) : Benzophenone-3, also known as oxybenzone, is a sunscreen filter that is approved for use in cosmetics up to 6% in the European Union and the United States.
+The benzophenone-3 (INCI: Benzophenone-3) : Benzophenone-3, also known as oxybenzone, is a sunscreen filter that is permitted for use in cosmetics up to 6% in the European Union and the United States.
 However, it is suspected to be an endocrine disruptor and potentially carcinogenic, and studies have shown that it can be an irritant and a photo-allergen.
-Benzophenone-3 also poses a risk to the environment, specifically aquatic ecosystems.
+Benzophenone-3 also poses a risk to the environment, specifically to aquatic ecosystems.

 The benzophenone-4 (INCI: Benzophenone-4) : Benzophenone-4 is a sun filter that protects against UVA and UVB rays.
 It is authorized for use up to 5% in Europe and 10% in the United States.
 However, it carries the same risks as benzophenone-1 and benzophenone-2.

-The benzophenone-5 (INCI: Benzophenone-5) : While authorized in the European Union, benzophenone-5 is not permitted in the United States.
+The benzophenone-5 (INCI: Benzophenone-5) : While authorized in the European Union, benzophenone-5 is not approved in the United States.
 This sun filter is suspected of acting as an endocrine disruptor.
 Additionally, it is a potential allergen and irritant.

 The benzyl salicylate (INCI: Benzyl Salicylate) : This UV filter is among the 80 allergens identified by the Scientific Committee for Consumer Safety (SCCS) and listed in the European Regulation.
 In addition to its allergenic nature, it is suspected of disrupting the hormonal system.

-The camphor benzalkonium methosulfate (INCI: Camphor Benzalkonium Methosulfate) : This is a sunscreen filter permitted up to 5% in the European Union but prohibited in the United States.
+The camphor benzalkonium methosulfate (INCI: Camphor Benzalkonium Methosulfate) : This is a sunscreen filter authorized up to 5% in the European Union but prohibited in the United States.
 It does not present presumably any risks to the environment but is a potential skin irritant.

 The ethylhexyl methoxycinnamate (INCI: Ethylhexyl Methoxycinnamate) : Ethylhexyl Methoxycinnamate, also known as octinoxate, is a UVB sunscreen filter approved up to 10% in the European Union and 7.5% in the United States.
 In addition to potentially destabilizing aquatic environments, it is suspected of acting as an endocrine disruptor and being capable of penetrating the skin barrier.